 A documentary film about searching for meaning in life and in mortality.
 It is a story about 7.4 billion people and our relationship with nature, as told through the life of one person - Chris Lucash.

-"You get no choice or volition in how you are born, but you do in how you live your life and how you die." - Chris Lucash
+"You get no choice or volition in how you are born, but you do in how you live your life and how you die."

-Amyotrophic Lateral Sclerosis (ALS, aka Lou Gehrig's Disease)
+Amyotrophic Lateral Sclerosis

-Dedication for the Red Wolf
+Chris' Dedication to the Red Wolf

 Watch The 2016 Crowdfunding Video to See More

-In Staring Down Fate you will experience Chris' work with red wolves, learn about the importance he places on humans connecting with nature, and witness the extreme physical effects of a disease correlated with many potential factors ranging from genetics to pollution.
+In Staring Down Fate we will experience Chris' work with red wolves, learn about the importance he places on humans connecting with nature, and witness the extreme physical effects of a disease correlated with many potential factors ranging from genetics to pollution.
 We will explore these potential causes of ALS, experience the struggle of knowing your life has changed and your days are numbered, and search for how to feel fulfilled even when your career work is in jeopardy of being cut.

 For Chris' Children and for All of Us

-Journey with Chris
+Journey with Us